 The occasional pumpkin soup included, provided that I have the energy to tackle the inevitable mess that my hand blender produces in my little kitchen (a recreation of a Jackson Pollock).
 This is the easiest way to create your pumpkin puree, however I usually buy mine pre-pureed in a tin to avoid said mess.
 This has proven very tricky to find in the supermarkets this year so in a desperate bid for pumpkin, Amazon to the rescue.

 One of the simplest recipes of my October three being my pumpkin muffins.
 My love of muffins lays in their simplicity.. mix, bake and enjoy in less than an hour.
-Great for breakfast (my preference), as a snack or dessert (all of the above if your like burrito boy).
+Great for breakfast (my preference), as a snack or dessert (or even all of the above, each to their own).
 They freeze extremely well, very useful for filling gaps in freezer drawers.
 Pumpkin muffins also produce a gloriously orange mixture, which for no logical reason is a very enjoyable experience.

 So if you are indulging in the seasons synonymous latte, my pumpkin muffins are the perfect accompaniment.
-Light, moist, spiced.. autumnal comfort.
+Light, moist, spiced… pure autumnal comfort food.

 - 215g pumpkin puree